 Light Rail is Coming to Redmond

-Sound Transit's East Link light rail extension project is bringing high-quality rail transit to Redmond with service starting at two stations in Overlake in 2023.
-One station will be located at the north end of 152nd Ave NE, adjacent to SR 520, in Overlake Village while the other station will be at the Overlake Transit Center near the intersection of SR 520 and NE 40th St. Once the project is complete, travelers from the Overlake Transit Center will enjoy 10-minute trips to Downtown Bellevue and 30-minute trips to Downtown Seattle on tracks separated from automobile traffic.
+Sound Transit's East Link light rail extension project is bringing high-quality rail transit to Redmond with service starting at two stations in Overlake in 2023: Overlake Village (SR 520 at 152nd Ave NE) and Redmond Technology Center (SR 520 at NE 40th St).
+Once the project is complete, travelers from the Redmond Technology Center station will enjoy 10-minute trips to Downtown Bellevue and 30-minute trips to Downtown Seattle on tracks separated from automobile traffic.

 For more information about East Link, visit the East Link construction page and the Overlake Village and Redmond Technology Center station pages.

 Coordination with Sound Transit

-The City of Redmond is coordinating with Sound Transit on all aspects of bringing rail to Overlake.
-Now that the route and station locations have been established, Sound Transit and the City are designing elements associated with the stations and the route between them.
-Sound Transit is also coordinating with the city on how to engage the community throughout the design and construction phases.
-Since much of the light rail line is being built within the State Route 520 corridor, Sound Transit will also be working with the Washington State Department of Transportation (WSDOT).
+The City of Redmond is coordinating closely with Sound Transit during design and construction of light rail.
+Sound Transit is leading community outreach efforts in coordination with the City.
+Since much of the light rail line is being built within the SR 520 corridor, Sound Transit will also be working with the Washington State Department of Transportation (WSDOT).

 The Overlake Neighborhood Plan calls for the transformation of the Overlake Village area to a vibrant and walkable urban village with jobs, housing, and retail.
 Transit-oriented development, including over 1,000 new homes, ground-level retail, and a 274-room hotel, are now in design or under construction within a half-mile of the future Overlake Village light rail station.

 Extending Light Rail to Southeast Redmond and Downtown Redmond